spadeshiro/TSK-page/README.md

 - .doorstop_version

 ## Known Issues
-- Texture translation is absolutely broken, seems like Kumasan updated something behind the scene
+- Texture translation is known to be not working due to hashes difference.
+There's no way for me to fix it unless I find a solution to this.

 ## Tips
 - In case you want to temporarily disable translation, simply hit `Alt + T`.
 Same key can be used to re-enable